 Delaware

 Delaware is often considered to be the gold standard for incorporation, particularly for larger corporations and those with ambitions to go public.
+Many view it as the best state to form a holding company or investment company.
 This is primarily due to its well-developed and sophisticated body of corporate law.
 The Delaware Court of Chancery, which specializes in business law, is renowned for its comprehensive case law and swift decisions.
 This legal certainty provides a level of predictability for businesses.
+It’s also considered by many to be the best state for a startup seeking venture capital to incorporate.

 Delaware also offers flexible statutes that allow companies to structure their governance and management as they see fit.
 However, Delaware isn’t necessarily the cheapest state for businesses, especially smaller ones.
-The state has an annual franchise tax that can be substantial for larger corporations, and its incorporation fees aren’t the lowest.
+The state has an annual franchise tax that can be substantial for larger corporations—corporations pay a minimum of $175 but the rate can reach thousands of dollars depending on the company’s size.
+Delaware’s incorporation fees also aren’t the lowest—corporations pay a minimum of $109 with the ultimate total depending on the company’s number of authorized shares.
 Additionally, businesses that operate in another state will still have to pay to qualify to do business in that state, which can lead to additional costs and complexity.

 Nevada